• WORK

 A too-small plot for an office building is the opportunity for the project.
 An exoskeleton is the only way to fit the needed underground parking.

-The structure becomes façade, and the narrow avenues and vertical proportions of the building give place to a double-height, three-dimensional grid.
+The structure becomes a façade, and the narrow avenues and vertical proportions of the building give place to a double-height, three-dimensional grid.
 Inspired in kinetic art, the grid changes the perception of its geometry with pedestrian movement.

 LA PONCIANA APARTMENTS